Article

 A mathematical, informational, and philosophical examination of the most quietly accepted miracle in modern biology

 How probable do I consider it that our genome arose by chance?
 Anyone who has ever read into the brilliance of nature, or of an organism, take the human being, who received it through a course of study, much of which is by now forgotten anyway, knows what I am about to say.
 How probable is it that it simply came into being?
 I tell you: it is scientifically not tenable, scientifically not justifiable, and therefore logically not possible.
-Why is that so?
+Why is it not scientifically defensible in any rigorous analysis?
 Where do I stand on this myself?
 Let me explain, because this is not a question that admits of vague answers, and the answer matters more than almost any other question one can ask about what we are.

 I am going to take you through this carefully.
 I am going to be a mathematician for a few pages, then a philosopher, then someone trying to think the way Einstein thought, which means refusing to accept the comfortable answer just because it is the consensus answer.
 The consensus, in matters of the deepest origin of biological information, is wrong.
 It is wrong not because the people who hold it are stupid, but because they are working within a frame that cannot accommodate the actual numbers.
 And once you see the numbers, you cannot un-see them.

 I will set out my position at the start so that no one has to wonder where I am going.
 The probability that the human genome arose through a sequence of random chemical events, with or without natural selection acting upon intermediate stages, is so low that it is not a probability in any meaningful sense of the word.
-It is mathematically indistinguishable from zero.
+This probability is mathematically indistinguishable from zero in every analytical framework.
 The question that follows is not whether life requires explanation beyond chance, but what kind of explanation is honest enough to confront the actual scale of what needs to be accounted for.

 What We Are Actually Talking About

 The human genome consists of approximately 3.2 billion base pairs.
 That is the number you read in popular accounts, and it is correct, but it is also misleading, because the number alone does not convey what it represents.
-Each of those 3.2 billion positions is occupied by one of four nucleotide bases: adenine, thymine, guanine, or cytosine.
-Four possibilities at each position.
-The number of possible distinct DNA sequences of length 3.2 billion is therefore four raised to the power of 3.2 billion.
+Each of those 3.2 billion positions is occupied by 1 of 4 nucleotide bases: adenine, thymine, guanine, or cytosine.
+At each position, exactly 4 distinct nucleotide bases are possible.
+The number of possible distinct DNA sequences of length 3.2 billion is therefore 4 raised to the power of 3.2 billion.

 [math]N_{\text{sequences}} = 4^{3.2 \times 10^9} approx 10^{1.9 \times 10^9}[/math]

 I want you to sit with that for a moment, because most people skim past such numbers without grasping what they actually represent.
-Four raised to the power of 3.2 billion is, when expressed in standard scientific notation, approximately ten to the power of 1.9 billion.
+4 raised to the power of 3.2 billion is, when expressed in standard scientific notation, approximately 10 to the power of 1.9 billion.
 That is a one followed by 1.9 billion zeros.
 If you tried to write it out on paper, the number itself would fill many thousands of books.
-The number of atoms in the observable universe is a paltry ten to the power of 80, which means the search space of possible human genome sequences exceeds the number of atoms in the universe by a factor of ten to the power of 1.9 billion minus 80.
-The eighty is, in this comparison, vanishingly negligible.
+The number of atoms in the observable universe is a paltry 10 to the power of 80, which means the search space of possible human genome sequences exceeds the number of atoms in the universe by a factor of 10 to the power of 1.9 billion minus 80.
+The 80 is, in this comparison, vanishingly negligible.
 We are not in the same arithmetic neighborhood.
 We are not on the same continent of arithmetic.

 This is where the mathematics begins to break down our intuitions, and where most discussions of the origin of life lose their nerve and pivot toward reassuring vagaries.
 I am not going to do that.
-I am going to keep pushing.
+I am going to keep pressing forward into the actual implications of the data.

 A Single Protein: Douglas Axe’s Experiment

 Axe focused on a 150-amino-acid section of the enzyme beta-lactamase, an enzyme that confers antibiotic resistance on bacteria.
 Using a refined mutagenesis technique, he produced a careful estimate of the ratio between sequences that produce a stable, functional fold and the total set of possible amino acid sequences of that length.
-His estimate was one in ten to the power of seventy-seven.
+His estimate was 1 in 10 to the power of 77.

 [math]P_{\text{protein}} = \frac{1}{10^{77}}[/math]

 Let me convert that to language a person can hold in their head.
-Out of every ten followed by seventy-seven zeros possible 150-amino-acid sequences, only one will fold into a functional protein.
-The number of seconds in the entire history of the universe is approximately ten to the power of seventeen.
-The number of atoms in our galaxy is approximately ten to the power of sixty-seven.
+Out of every 10 followed by 77 zeros possible 150-amino-acid sequences, only 1 will fold into a functional protein.
+The number of seconds in the entire history of the universe is approximately 10 to the power of 17.
+The number of atoms in our galaxy is approximately 10 to the power of 67.
 Even if every atom in our galaxy could try a new amino acid sequence every second since the Big Bang, the total number of trials would still be vastly fewer than would be needed to find a single functional protein by chance, by many orders of magnitude.

-There are critics of Axe’s specific numbers, and the discussion of his methodology has been ongoing for two decades.
+There are critics of Axe’s specific numbers, and the discussion of his methodology has been ongoing for 2 decades.
 Some argue that the rarity is not as extreme as he calculated, that there are clusters of functional sequences in the search space that random mutation could navigate.
 The debate is technical, and I do not pretend it is settled.
-But here is the point that gets lost in the technicalities: even if Axe is wrong by a factor of ten to the twentieth power, even if the actual rarity is ten to the fifty-seventh, we are still in a regime where chance cannot do the work being asked of it.
-Lowering the number by twenty orders of magnitude does not rescue the chance hypothesis.
+But here is the point that gets lost in the technicalities: even if Axe is wrong by a factor of 10 to the 20th power, even if the actual rarity is 10 to the 57th, we are still in a regime where chance cannot do the work being asked of it.
+Lowering the number by 20 orders of magnitude does not rescue the chance hypothesis.
 It moves the argument from impossible to impossible, just at a slightly different scale.

 A Single Cell: Hoyle’s Calculation